 - Culture and heritage (digital libraries, critical edition, digitization of ancient documents, archiving, 3D virtual museums …)

-- Environment et urban world: intelligent building, 3D modeling of the cities, Geographical Information Systems, mobility, transport optimization, intelligent transportation systems,…
+- Environment and urban world: intelligent building, 3D modeling of the cities, Geographical Information Systems, mobility, transport optimization, intelligent transportation systems,…

 - Biology and health (data mining, complex systems modeling and analysis, e-health…)